Execurve

 Challenge fees

 Traders pay upfront to attempt a funded-account evaluation.
-Your primary, high-margin revenue.
+Near-zero marginal cost per sale makes this your primary, high-margin revenue.

 Resets & retries